delfick/delfick_project/IDEAS.rst

 ``nz.Descriptor`` is optional, but removes some boilerplate you'd otherwise have to implement.

-The descriptor value may be combined with a ``nz.DescriptorField`` and will run the values it receives through the norm with original meta object before your descriptor gets the value.
+The descriptor value may be combined with a ``nz.DelayedNormField`` and will run the values it receives through the norm with original meta object before your descriptor gets the value.

 Why nz?
 -------

-Using everything off ``nz\.`` makes it super easy to search for instances of using this library, which means changes like this one in the future are even easier to find in your codebase.
+Using everything off ``nz.`` makes it super easy to search for instances of using this library, which means changes like this one in the future are even easier to find in your codebase.